 Applications requiring heavy processing like picture or video conversions can take benefit from having some Nuxeo Server nodes dedicated to these asynchronous tasks.
 Having such a demarcation between nodes is a good way to be sure that async processing won't slow down interactive processing.

-The async tasks can be managed in a distributed way using the WorkManager and Redis.
+The async tasks can be managed in a distributed way using the WorkManager with Redis or Kafka.

 When correctly configured, most databases can handle a heavy load of store and retrieve operations: the first bottleneck is usually complex queries.

 So, a first solution to scale out the storage layer is to split the work between:

 - Handle complex search used to build the screens

 - Can also be used to retrieve the document that is fully stored in the index.